RektifyAI/adv-attack-analysis/README.md

 # A<sup>3</sup>: Advanced Attack Analysis

 The Advanced Attack Analysis(A<sup>3</sup>) is a deep data analysis repo, uncovering the latest insights on attacks within the Web3 ecosystem.
-Methods such as EDA, web scrapping, Python requests, vulnerability detection and [Beneath API](https://beneath.dev/bubblyorca/seal-dataset) (halted acquired by RillzData) calls are used to retrieve attack specific data to explore what's happening on-chain with vulnerable Web3 products.
+Methods such as EDA(exploratory data analysis), web scrapping, Python requests, vulnerability detection and [Beneath API](https://beneath.dev/bubblyorca/seal-dataset) (halted acquired by RillzData) calls are used to retrieve attack specific data to explore what's happening on-chain with vulnerable Web3 products.
 The algorithm detects vulnerabilities through applied ANNs.

 ![](https://github.com/RektifyAI/adv-attack-analysis/blob/main/web-scraper/gif-2-look.GIF)